mborn1/pyoptex/docs/source/quickstart.rst

 .. note::
-   Split-plot designs require the user to specify an estimate of the ratio between the variance of the random effect and the random error, here noted on line 2.
+   Split-plot designs require the user to specify an estimate of the ratio between the variance of the random effect and the random error, here noted on line 2 by the parameter `ratio`.
 Generally, a value of `1` is a good estimate, however, a Bayesian approach is also possible.
 See :ref:`cust_bayesian_ratio` for more information.